Creative and Professional Development for Glass Fusers (2027) - 6 Month Online Course + Optional Book

 A six-month guided journey through various aspects of personal development for glass fusers.
 This will be a collaborative course, tailored to those who attend, with the primary aims of developing a clear sense of who you are as an artist and where you want that to take you both creatively and professionally.
-Attendees will also have the option to receive a physical copy of my book Creative and Professional Development for Glass Artists.
+Attendees will also have the option to receive a physical copy of my book Creative and Professional Development for Glass Artists which supports the course.

 Topics covered on the course will include: